marco-willi/camera-trap-data-pipeline/docs/zooniverse_aggregations.md

 |n_users_classified_this_subject | Number of users that classified this subject
 |species_is_plurality_consensus | Flag indicating a plurality consensus for this species (normally only species with a 1 are relevant)

-## Aggregate Classifications (plurality algorithm)
+## Aggregate Annotations (plurality algorithm)

-This is an example to aggregate classifications using the plurality algorithm.
+This is an example to aggregate annotations using the plurality algorithm.

 ```
 python3 -m zooniverse_aggregations.aggregate_annotations_plurality \